 NOORIN KHAMISANI is a fashion designer and educator, currently based in the United Arab Émirates.
 Focused on fashion design for sustainability and informed by a decade of professional practice, challenging the current fashion system is a key theme in her work, where students can reimagine the future of fashion.
 Her current research explores how fashion education must evolve to ensure students have the skills they need in a fast-changing industry.

-BEATA WILCZEK is a Vienna

-Berlin-based and Polish born critical fashion practitioner working across education, research and strategy.
+BEATA WILCZEK is a Berlin-based and Polish born critical fashion practitioner working across education, research and strategy.
 She lectures on fashion, design and digital cultures and runs Unfolding Strategies, a consultancy and research laboratory.
-Beata Wilczek is currently teaching at AMD Berlin and SOF Warsaw, and pursuing a PhD in Affective Fashion Pedagogies at the Academy of Fine Arts in
+Beata Wilczek is currently teaching at AMD Berlin and SOF Warsaw, and pursuing a PhD in Affective Fashion Pedagogies at the Academy of Fine Arts in Vienna

 BETWEEN DESIGN AND PUBLICS

 DESIGNADEBATE

 Pablo Abend & Bianca Koczan

 The requirements for fashion design have intensified through societal demands and have been catalyzed by extremely agile critique cultures in the broader issue networks of social media.
 Designing today means meeting highly complex demands of sustainability, inclusivity, and diversity.
 We question norms of design project presentation or in-class discussion by suggesting, instead of hoping for applause or dealing with unbalanced word contributions, initiating and with the dynamics of debating.
 In the workshop "Design4Debate", the workshop participants will decide on a current issue and enact an actual debate in divided roles by changing perspectives and putting all arguments on the table.
-Design for Debate

 PABLO ABEND, Ph.D., has represented the professorship for design theory at Burg Giebichenstein University of Art and Design Halle since April 2019.
 Since 2016, he works as the scientific coordination of the DFG Research Training Group "Locating Media" at the University of Siegen.
 His teaching and research focus on participatory design, place- and situation-based methods, and science and technology studies.
 BIANCA KOCZAN is a freelance fashion designer and research fellow (HTW Berlin).
 She teaches practice-led design theory as a lecturer (Burg Giebichenstein KHS Halle, HfK Bremen, GIU AS Cairo).
 Her doctoral thesis at the Academy of Fine Arts Vienna, under the supervision of Prof. Dr. Elke Gaugele and Prof. Dr. Martina Fineder-Hochmayr, investigates interactions between social media and creative processes in fashion design.
-HOW MIGHT WE IMPLEMENT EDUCATION THROUGH A DESIGN PROGRAM THAT INFORMS SECONDARY STUDENTS OF THE REALITY THAT EVERYDAY WOMEN FACE HOW MIGHT WE DIVERSIFY SIZING FOR ALL BODIES SO THAT WE CAN IMPROVE REPRESENTATION WITHIN FASHION?
-How might we use fashion to help facilitate the representation of disabled people so that they become more visible in society?
-How might we motivate consumers to learn about the environmental impact of their purchasestoraiseaccountability within the fashion industry?
+How can we utilise digital technology to preserve sentimental objects, including fashion as a way to connect and process grief?
+HOW MIGHT WE IMPLEMENT FOUCATION THROUGH A DESIGN PROGRAM THAT INFORMS SECONDARY STUDENTS OF THE REALITY THAT EVERYDAY WOMEN FACE How might we use fashion to help facilitate the representation of disabled people so that they become more visible in society?
+How might we motivate consumers to learn about the environmental impact of their purchases to raise account ability within the fashion industry?